Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Introduction

 \section{Introduction}

 Energy feedback from star formation (SF) and powerful supernovae (SNe) explosions are believed to eject gas from galaxies driving outflows called {\it galactic winds}\footnote{Here, we use the terms {\it wind} and {\it outflow} synonymously, meaning continuous outward flow of gas from a galaxy, which might or might not escape depending on its velocity and galactic potential.} \citep[e.g.,][]{Johnson71, Mathews71, Larson74, Veilleux05}.
-SNe-driven outflows are detected in many observations at low redshifts \citep[e.g.,][]{Lynds63, McCarthy87, Bland88, Heckman90, Lehnert96, Strickland00, Strickland04, Rupke05}, reaching velocity as high as $1000$ km/s \citep{Diamond-Stanic12}, also at high-$z$ \citep[e.g.,][]{Franx97, Pettini01, Adelberger03, Shapley03, Newman12b}, extending up to distances of $60 - 130$ kpc physical \citep[e.g.,][]{Lundgren12}.
+SNe-driven outflows are detected in many observations at low redshifts \citep[e.g.,][]{Lynds63, McCarthy87, Bland88, Heckman90, Lehnert96, Strickland00, Strickland04, Rupke05}, reaching velocity as high as $1000$ km/s \citep{Diamond-Stanic12}, and at high-$z$ \citep[e.g.,][]{Franx97, Pettini01, Adelberger03, Shapley03, Erb12, Newman12b}, extending up to distances of $60 - 130$ kpc physical \citep[e.g.,][]{Lundgren12}.

-We use the term circumgalactic medium (CGM) to denote the gas-phase structures, excluding star-forming gas, within $300$ kpc (physical) of galaxies, following \citet{Steidel10}, from whom we derive our model.
-Galactic winds are considered to be the primary mechanism by which metals are ejected out of star-forming regions in galaxies and deposited into the CGM and the intergalactic medium (IGM) \citep[e.g.,][]{Larson75, Aguirre01, Scannapieco02, Aracil04, Fox07, Bouche07, Kawata07, Pieri07, Pinsonneault10, Gauthier12}.
+We use the term circumgalactic medium (CGM) to denote the gas-phase structures, excluding star-forming gas, within the virial radius of galaxies.
+Galactic winds are considered to be the primary mechanism by which metals are ejected out of star-forming regions in galaxies and deposited into the CGM and the intergalactic medium (IGM) \citep[e.g.,][]{Larson75, Aguirre01, Scannapieco02, Aracil04, Fox07, Bouche07, Kawata07, Pieri07, Pinsonneault10, Gauthier12, Hummels12}.
 The IGM can also be metal-enriched by active galactic nuclei (AGN) feedback \citep[e.g.,][]{Khalatyan08, Germain09} and heated by blazars \citep[e.g.,][]{Puchwein12a}.